-The mapper MUST perform this operation in the same way as Get-Job-Attributes except that the mapper converts all the LPD job-lines, and the IPP response contains one job object for each job-line in the LPD response..
+The mapper SHALL perform this operation in the same way as Get-Job-Attributes except that the mapper converts all the LPD job-lines, and the IPP response contains one job object for each job-line in the LPD response.

-6. Mapping of IPP Parameters to LPD Control File Lines
+6. Mapping of IPP Attributes to LPD Control File Lines

-This section describes the mapping from IPP operation input parameters to LPD control file lines (called 'functions').
-The mapper receives the IPP operation input parameters via the IPP operation.
-Each of the IPP operation input parameters appear as sub-sections of section 3 and 4.2 in the IPP model document [ipp-mod].
+This section describes the mapping from IPP operation attributes and job template attributes to LPD control file lines (called ' functions').
+The mapper receives the IPP operation attributes and job template atributes via the IPP operation.
+Each of the IPP operation attributes and job template attributes appear as sub-sections of section 3 and 4.2 in the IPP model document [RFC2566].

-In the context of LPD control file lines, the text operands have a maximum length of 31 or 99 while IPP input parameters have a maximum of 255 characters.
-Therefore, there may be some data loss if the IPP parameters exceed the maximum length of the LPD equivalent operands.
+In the context of LPD control file lines, the text operands have a maximum length of 31 or 99 while IPP operation attributes and job template attributes have a maximum of 255 or 1023 octets, depending on the attribute syntax.
+Therefore, there may be some data loss if the IPP operation attribute and job template attribute values exceed the maximum length of the LPD equivalent operands.

-The mapper converts each supported IPP parameter to its corresponding LPD function as defined by tables in the subsections that follow.
+The mapper converts each supported IPP operation attribute and job template attribute to its corresponding LPD function as defined by tables in the subsections that follow.
 These subsections group functions according to whether they are:

-. required with a job, . optional with a job Herriot, Hastings, June 30, 1998,
+- required with a job,

-Jacobs, Martin Expires December 30, 1998
+- optional with a job

-. required with each document.
+- required with each document.